 The base chain 3 is the red chain in the center.
-Start there and then read from right to left (left-handed crocheters will read right-to-left, but actual work right-to-left).
+Start there and then read counterclockwise (left-handed crocheters will read counterclockwise, but actually work clockwise).

 Work around Row 1 (black), making 8 hdc through the first loop of the base chain.